Help us Challenge Abuse of the Antiquities Act

 - The Antiquities Act constrains the president to designating national monument size limited to the smallest area compatible with the care and management of the objects to be protected.
 Both the BENM and the GSENM were originally designated with areas far in excess of the statutorily limited area contemplated by the Act.

 - A president’s designation of a federally-managed area as a national monument leads to myriad restrictions on public use as a result of the purely discretionary action of a single government official, with little recourse to the individual citizen or the local communities that suffer the inevitable economic and social losses.
+Monument designations are bad policy that result in bad government.

 - Although the exercise of valid existing rights, including livestock grazing are expressly authorized, recreation, recreational access, and access to inholdings and other valid existing interests are only implied, not expressly authorized.